-In order to have confidence that the wild stocks are protected from irreversible genetic change, from ecological impacts and from impacts of diseases and parasites, full implementation of the measures in this Resolution and its Annexes is essential.
+In order to have confidence that the wild stocks are protected from irreversible genetic change, from significant ecological impacts and from significant impacts of diseases and parasites, full implementation of the measures in this Resolution and its Annexes is essential.
 Local conditions may warrant consideration of stronger measures.
+All measures should be regarded as adaptable to improved salmon aquaculture technologies and methodologies (e.g. use of sterile fish, lice vaccines, etc.)

 Where detailed agreements are developed by a regional Commission of NASCO in support of this Resolution, they will be appended.
 Appendix 1 indicates the current situation within the North American Commission.
+Appendix 2 contains a Memorandum of Understanding between Canada and the USA intended to reconcile the differences between the methods used to authorise introductions and transfers in the two countries.
 Any further guidelines to assist in implementing this Resolution will be annexed.